Document Guide — Tax Payment Certificate

 New Zealand

-Immigration New Zealand · Department of Internal Affairs Route B
+Immigration New Zealand · Department of Internal Affairs Route A / B

-Authentication route Route B — Notary-Verified Workflow Translation → notary → Legal Affairs Bureau → MOFA apostille, where requested by the receiving authority Notary public May be requested depending on the receiving authority and document purpose Legal basis Immigration New Zealand, the Department of Internal Affairs, or other New Zealand authorities may set document-specific translation and authentication instructions Validity period Varies by receiving authority
+Authentication route Route A or Route B may apply depending on visa category, receiving authority, document purpose, and written instructions Workflow Translator certification or notary-verified authentication may be arranged where requested by the receiving authority Notary public May be requested depending on the receiving authority and document purpose Legal basis Immigration New Zealand, the Department of Internal Affairs, or another receiving authority may set document-specific translation and authentication instructions Validity period Varies by receiving authority and filing purpose; check current written instructions before arranging apostille and translation.

 Common use cases New Zealand residence or visa-related applications · work or skilled-migrant-related procedures · bank, tax, education, or employer income verification · Department of Internal Affairs matters